| |

 FAQs

-1. Can I use regular sausage instead of bulk Italian sausage in this recipe?
+1. Can I use dried herbs instead of fresh in this Easy Sausage and Herb Stuffing Recipe?

 Final Thoughts